 Butcher block counter

 We use a waterproof hand-rubbed finish that becomes part of the wood and expands and contracts with the wood.
 Thus making it easy to clean and repair if needed.
-The finish will repel, but only for so long.
+The finish will repel wine, water, soda, and more with proper care.
+However, we suggest wiping up spills with a damp towel.
 Also, you cannot place hot pans or dishes directly on the wood as this can cause damage.
-We suggest using common sense and wiping up spills.
 Additionally, use the wash and wax care products we suggest, as they will keep your pieces looking great for many years.
+Rest assured, if a mishap happens, it can be easily repaired.

 The pictured projects are examples of some of our work.
 Please call at 615-878-6216 or email email@example.com.